CEA Tutorial Section 6: Cooperative Offerings

 - A cooperative fee is due for each offering of a cooperative course.

-- The cooperative fee must be submitted when the course or offering is registered.
+- The cooperative fee payment (either check or credit card) must be submitted when the course offering is registered.

-- There is no co-op fee if all parties are ASHA Approved CE Providers; just fill out the Cooperative Offering Information section of the Course and Offering Registration Form.
+- There is no co-op fee if all parties are ASHA Approved CE Providers; just fill out the Cooperative Offering Information section of the Course and Offering Registration Form [PDF].

-- This information is now included in the Course and Offering Registration Form [PDF]
+- Cooperative offering information is included in the Offering Section of the Course Offering Registration electronic form and paper form [PDF].

 - Fill in the co-op organization name, contact person, phone number, and e-mail address

-- Include payment information here if that is applicable.
+- Include payment information at the prompt, if payment is applicable.

 CEA Carmen asks: Is it a cooperative offering if university credit is offered?